mpritchardESTM/esteemedio.github.io/_posts/2020-09-02-6-soft-skills-every-developer-needs-to-get-hired.md

 ### Join our team and get started

-It's OK to not have every soft skill mastered in these challenging times.
+It's okay to not have every soft skill mastered in these challenging times.
 Personal development is a lifelong process, and we're here to help.

 We know that the success of our clients relies on colleagues recommending colleagues.
 And we have a large network of developers at your disposal to lean on.

-Let’s start a conversation so we can all practice our soft skills.
+Let’s start a conversation.
+Hey, we can all practice our soft skills.
 Check out [the community we're building today](https://esteemed.io/company/).

 Esteemed is growing fast, and we’d love for you to join us!